 The decision to buy or rent a home is as personal as it gets.
 The herd mentality suggests that most millennials would not buy a house.

 Explore your options, whatever you do, make sure it makes you happy and you can sleep with both eyes closed at night.
-In case you are ready to purchase your next home you should view the Millennial Mortgage Buying Guide.
+In case you are ready to purchase your next home you should view the home buying guide.